+Mathematics is one of the core national curriculum subjects.
 We aim to produce confident mathematicians who can use and apply their knowledge and understanding in a variety of contexts.
-We endeavour to provide children with a diverse range of opportunities to use their maths skills across the curriculum.
+Mathematics is taught across the curriculum, within many other subjects, where children can apply a wide range of concepts and skills to solve problems and present information.
 Children are encouraged to take risks and to face challenges and problems with a positive approach.

 The Mastery Mathematics curriculum places conceptual understanding at the heart of children’s learning, supporting our long-held view that children need to deeply understand the reasoning behind the maths and that all children can achieve.
 Secure and sustainable progress in learning maths is based on developing this deep understanding of concepts in parallel with fluency, enabling connections to be made between mathematical ideas.

 The aims of this mastery curriculum are that all pupils:

 - Become fluent in the fundamentals of mathematics.

 Key features of teaching for mastery at Hartsfield:

 - Keeping the class working together with whole class direct teaching so that all can access and master mathematics.

 - Practical opportunities and use a variety of approaches, including games and visual representations

 - Frequent opportunities to reason and problem solve.